W-2 reporting of

 - Dental and vision coverage if not integrated into the major medical plan.
 Optional reporting permitted.

 - An employee’s contribution to an FSA.

-- An employer or employee's contribution to several voluntary supplemental benefits do not need to be reported, including: Aflac's accident, disability, long-term care coverage, stand-alone dental and vision coverage, and health care spending account contributions (FSAs, HRAs, HSAs and Medical Savings Accounts).
+- An employer or employee’s contribution to several voluntary supplemental benefits does not need to be reported, including: Aflac’s accident, disability, long-term care coverage, stand-alone dental and vision coverage, and health care spending account contributions (FSAs, HRAs, HSAs and Medical Savings Accounts).
 Optional reporting permitted for HRAs.

 Aflac's W-2 reporting tool

-Employers with Aflac have access to the new online W-2 Reporting tool through Aflac Business Services.
+Employers with Aflac have access to the online W-2 Reporting tool through Aflac Business Services.
 To view and print benefits reports, log in to Aflac Business Services or, if you receive paper statements, sign up today at: aflac.com/business/business_services.
 This tool, which is for informational purposes only, may be helpful as you prepare for your W-2 reporting of employer-sponsored health care coverage.